Run Lola Run: Box office

 The film was the highest-grossing German film released in 1998 with a gross of $13.8 million.
-It grossed $7.3 million in the United States and Canada and $22.9 million worldwide.
+It grossed $8.1 million in the United States and Canada and $23.7 million worldwide.

 Accolades

 The film was nominated for dozens of awards, including the BAFTA Award for Best Film Not in the English Language.
-It won several, including the Grand Prix of the Belgian Syndicate of Cinema Critics, the Audience Award at the Sundance Film Festival, Best Film at the Seattle International Film Festival, and seven separate awards at the German Film Awards.
+It won several, including the Audience Award at the 1999 Sundance Film Festival, Best Film at the Seattle International Film Festival, and seven separate awards at the German Film Awards.
 Lola Rennt was ranked number 86 in Empire magazine's "The 100 Best Films Of World Cinema" in 2010.
-It was also nominated for the Golden Lion at the 55th Venice Film Festival, and a European Film Award in 1998.
+It was also nominated for the Golden Lion at the 55th Venice International Film Festival, and a European Film Award in 1998.

 Run Lola Run was selected as the German entry for the Best Foreign Language Film at the 71st Academy Awards, but not ultimately nominated.